Why We Eat Mochi on New Year’s in Hawaii

 Although Nisshodo uses traditional fillings of azuki (red bean paste) and lima bean paste in many of its confections, you won’t find flavors like lilikoʻi (passionfruit) or peanut butter outside of Hawaiʻi.
 Indisputably, the shop’s most popular seller is chichi dango, a white or vibrant pink sweet milk mochi that is not well known in Japan.

 Third-generation owner Mike Hirao’s grandfather, Asataro Hirao, learned how to make chichi dango from a local candy maker in Hiroshima after World War II, who utilized the donations of powdered milk pouring into the war-ravished country to make a treat that all could enjoy.
 Hirao perfected his own recipe after returning to Hawaii, incorporating local ingredients in the process.
 Powdered milk continues to be a vital ingredient in the 6,000 pieces of chichi dango prepared in-house daily.
 Peak seasons for chichi dango are Christmas and New Year’s, as well as in the days leading up to March 3, when production triples.
 March 3 is Hinamatsuri, or Girls’ Day, originally a Japanese celebration of women of all ages.

 Mochi is an inexpensive delicacy with a rich history that has stood the test of time in the Islands.
-If you haven’t made your New Year’s resolution yet, “Eating mochi” isn’t a bad motto for 2020.
+If you haven’t made your New Year’s resolution yet, “Eating mochi” isn’t a bad choice.